-- Do create in the description lots of details.
+- Create descriptions with lots of details.

-- Don’t start the the bidding at last year’s final sale price either- leave room for the bidding process to start and flush out.
+- Don’t start the bidding at last year’s final sale price either- leave room for the bidding process to start and flush out.

-Keepsake are high emotional-value which can equal high monetary value
+Keepsakes are high emotional-value which can equal high monetary value

 Keepsakes: Consider with a keepsake is it ‘valuable’ to only a subset of the audience ie. Mrs. Smith Classroom parents.
 If this is the case start the bidding on the higher end, but with smaller increments to draw bidders into the action and remain captivated.
 To capitalize on the rarity of the item the description should be detailed and play up the sentimentality.
-If there are multiple types of keepsakes ie school projects try to be consistent with the starting bid and let the market forces dictate the natural flow of bidding.
+If there are multiple types of keepsakes i.e. school projects try to be consistent with the starting bid and let the market forces dictate the natural flow of bidding.